Pinterest Hidden Image

 • Fresh Blueberries - I prefer using fresh berries here since they are less likely to leave blue streaks through the cake.
 That said, if you can’t find any good fresh ones, feel free to swap in frozen blueberries instead — no need to defrost them first.

-• Lemons - You’ll definitely want to use fresh here so you can get the double citrus whammy of zest and juice.
+• Fresh Lemons - You’ll definitely want to use fresh here so you can get the double citrus whammy of zest and juice.
 Make sure to wash and dry them first before zesting to remove any dirt, pesticides, and bacteria.

 • Olive Oil - While adding this aromatic oil to a cake might seem strange, it’s often used in Italian desserts to enhance fruity flavors.
 Feel free to swap in a light-flavored substitute like avocado or grapeseed oil instead.